joonashak/reclab-cms/README.md

 npm start
 ```

 The CMS server will listen at port 3001 and Adminer at 8080.
+Changes in the `src/` folder are synced to the container and hot-loaded by Nest.

 ### Production